Plumsail/documents-docs/source/flow/how-tos/documents/merge-pdf-files.rst

-How to merge PDF files in Microsoft Flow, Azure Logic Apps and PowerApps
+How to merge PDF files in Power Automate (Microsoft Flow), Azure Logic Apps and PowerApps
 ========================================================================

-This article demonstrates how to merge PDF files with the help of `Microsoft Flow <https://emea.flow.microsoft.com/>`_.
+This article demonstrates how to merge PDF files with the help of `Power Automate (Microsoft Flow) <https://emea.flow.microsoft.com/>`_.

 In this example, we will read three DOCX files from a specific folder, convert these files to PDF, merge them and send the result PDF file by email.

 For instance, it may be useful  in a situation when a few employees prepare different sections of a contract at the same time.
 They load the parts of the contract to a folder, then all files from this folder are merged to form the final document.

 So, our source DOCX files have to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Salesforce